andreaskielkopf/TasmoView/README.md

 This may also be useful for others, so I will publish this little program here.

 To date, the program has only been tested in my local network and with Linux (manjaro) as the operating system.
-But it should run anywhere if you have Java11 installed.
+But it should run anywhere if you have **Java11 installed**.
 (Testers with a different configuration are welcome)

 The program is provided as a JAR file with the source code in it.
 This means that all (!)
 Source files are contained in this one jar file.
-Nevertheless, the JAR file can be executed directly. (java -jar TasmoView.jar)
+Nevertheless, the JAR file can be executed directly. (**java -jar TasmoView.jar**)

 * The program actively searches for Tasmota devices in the local network by addressing them via http [Scan]
 * The scan can be repeated if a device is newly inserted